3XTron/CSV_tools/README.md

 Checks for the stop_event between each chunk.
 After the loop, generates the final report.
 Handles exceptions and logs them appropriately.

 4.4.
 Interruption and Shutdown Mechanism:

 Stop Button: Pressing "Stop Processing" sets the stop_event.
 The processing thread will terminate gracefully after finishing its current chunk.
 Window Close [x]: The on_closing method is triggered.
 If processing is active, it shows a messagebox.askyesno to confirm.
 If confirmed, it calls stop_processing() and then root.destroy().

 4.5.
 Displaying the Analysis Report:

 A ScrolledText widget displays the final Top N analysis.
 The widget is readonly and updated safely from the processing thread using self.root.after().

 4.6.
 Displaying the Process Log:

 A separate ScrolledText widget displays all log messages via the GUILogHandler.
 The widget is readonly and auto-scrolls to the latest message.
 Log entries include timestamps, levels, and messages (e.g., file selection, encoding, progress, save paths, errors).

 4.7.
 Save Functionalities:

-Save Report:
-Enabled only if processing completed successfully and the report does not contain only an error or interruption message.
+Save Report:Enabled only if processing completed successfully and the report does not contain only an error or interruption message.
 Suggests a filename like Report_[CSV-Name]_TopN_[Timestamp].txt.
 Saves using the detected file encoding, with a fallback to UTF-8.
 Logs the save path upon success.

-Save Log:
-Enabled after any processing attempt (successful or not).
+Save Log:Enabled after any processing attempt (successful or not).
 Suggests a filename like Log_[CSV-Name]_[Timestamp].log.
 Always saves using UTF-8 encoding.
 Logs the save path upon success.
 Both functions use a sanitize_filename method to remove invalid characters from suggested names.

 4.8.
 GUI Scaling (Zoom):

 "+" and "-" buttons control the UI scale.